TorchLean

 • and benchmark oriented exported artifact checks such as VNN-COMP suites.

 Verification workflows often need tools outside Lean.
 A Python verifier may optimize CROWN slopes, a Julia script may generate a scientific certificate, a PyTorch checkpoint may provide parameters, and a CUDA kernel may produce runtime values.
-TorchLean supports those workflows, but it does not turn the producer into a theorem merely because the producer ran.
+TorchLean treats those systems as producers: they do search, training, optimization, or execution, and Lean checks the artifacts that have a stated contract.

 The repository uses two patterns: